Retail Transactions Guideline

 Read the Guideline

-The Ontario Motor Vehicle Industry Council (OMVIC) administers and enforces the Motor Vehicle Dealers Act, 2002 (MVDA), its regulations and code of ethics, as well as relevant sections of the Consumer Protection Act (CPA), on behalf of Ontario’s Ministry of Public and Business Service Delivery.
+The Ontario Motor Vehicle Industry Council (OMVIC) administers and enforces the Motor Vehicle Dealers Act, 2002 (MVDA), its regulations and code of ethics, as well as relevant sections of the Consumer Protection Act (CPA), on behalf of Ontario’s Ministry of Public and Business Service Delivery and Procurement.
 OMVIC’s mandate is to maintain a fair and informed marketplace by protecting the rights of consumers, enhancing industry professionalism and ensuring fair, honest and open competition for registered motor vehicle dealers.

 As businesses and markets evolve, industries continue to experience trends and changes that require regulators to adapt, in an effort to ensure regulatory expectations are clear and readily available.
 Consequently, registrants often seek guidance to ensure their businesses are compliant with relevant legislation and consumer protection measures.